Compliance

 • The IRS mandates that each business expense include information on the date and time it occurred.
 For an employee car mileage log, the date and time should be recorded for each business trip.

 • The IRS designates the employer as the custodian of record.
 While it’s employees who will record their mileage, it’s up to you as their employer to save and maintain this information.
-In case of an audit, you should keep your records for at least three years.
+In case of an IRS audit, you should keep your records for at least three years.

 So, to recap, an employee car mileage log needs to include: the purpose for each trip, the starting point and the destination of each trip, the mileage at the beginning and end of each trip, the date of each trip, and the starting and ending time of each trip.
 The mileage log itself needs to be well organized, and employers – not employees – should be responsible for saving these records for several years after the fact.

-While the IRS has a lot of rules about recording information about employee expenses, there is no one single way to keep a mileage log.
+While the IRS has a lot of rules about recording information about employee expenses, there is no one single way to keep a mileage tracking log.
 A mileage log is essentially any tool that can store data such as trip date, business purpose, origin, destination and miles driven.
-As the American workforce has grown more mobile and technology has advanced, mileage logs have taken many forms including paper forms, spreadsheets, expense systems and GPS-enabled apps.
+As the American workforce has grown more mobile and technology has advanced, mileage logs have taken many forms including paper forms, mileage tracker spreadsheets, expense systems and GPS-enabled tracking apps.

 Find the Best Solution